ipython/traitlets/docs/source/config.rst

     activate-global-python-argcomplete --dest=~/.bash_completion.d/argcomplete
     # source ~/.bash_completion.d/argcomplete from your ~/.bashrc

 (Follow relevant instructions for your shell.)
-For any script you want the tab-completion to work on, include the line:
+For any script you want tab-completion to work on, include the line:

 .. code-block:: python